-Starting as a private school with a roll of twenty students and one teacher in 1982, the school roll grew quickly to the point where, by 1988, there were three teachers and pressure on the existing two classroom facilities.
+Starting as a private school with a roll of twenty students and one teacher in 1982, the school roll grew to the point where, by 1988, there were three teachers and pressure on the original two classroom facilities.
 In 1989 a third classroom was added to the school.
 By 1993, the School roll had almost reached seventy students.

 In October 1999, the school became state-integrated and the roll gradually climbed from thirty six students (the level to which it dropped in 1998 and 1999) to the maximum of sixty two allowed under the integration agreement.
 In 2009, the school received an increase in the maximum roll cap which allowed growth to seventy five students.